rabblerouser/rabblerouser-publisher/README.md

   s3Endpoint: 'http://s3:1234',
 });

-// Each event must have a `type`.
-This is used for listeners to decide whether they are
+// Publish an event: The first parameter is the `eventType`, which is used for listeners
-// interested in the event, and it will also be used by kinesis for sharding of events.
+// to decide whether they are interested in the event, and it will also be used by
-// The event must also have `data`, which is what listeners will ultimately receive. const event = {
+// kinesis for sharding of events.
+The second parameter is the `eventData`, which is what
-  type: 'member-registered',
-  data: {
-    name: 'Jane Doe'
+// listeners will ultimately receive. streamClient.publish('member-registered', { name: 'Jane Doe' })
-  }
-};

-// Publish an event: (remember to handle errors!) streamClient.publish(event)
   .then(result => { ... })
   .catch(error => { ... });